BDC Hamburger Icon

 What is an attendance policy?

-An attendance policy defines when employees should arrive and leave throughout your defined workweek.
+An attendance policy defines when employees should arrive and leave throughout your workweek.
 It explains clear violations — like arriving late, being absent or leaving early — and provides the logic and reasoning behind the development and enforcement of the policy.
 Specifically, it should define when employees need to be at work and how they should report their arrival and departure.
-This can apply to typical 9-to-5 Monday-to-Friday jobs as well as shift-based employment, for which rotating schedules are more common.
+This can apply to typical Monday-to-Friday 9-to-5 jobs as well as shift-based employment, for which rotating schedules are more common.

 The policy should also distinguish between acceptable and unacceptable absences.
 Create definitions and examples for tardiness, sick days, unexcused absences and paid time off.